Vegan Leather Guide 1: Monomers

 MuSkin Vegan Mushroom Leather (© Life Materials)

-Modern Meadow, a biotech startup from the U.S., follows a different path: It develops collagen - the basic building block of animal skin - directly in the laboratory.
+Companies like Modern Meadow, a biotech startup from the U.S., follow a different path: They develop collagen - the basic building block of animal skin - directly in the laboratory.
 In the early stages of development, skin cells were cultivated in the lab for this purpose.
-In the meantime, a specific yeast strain is fed with sugar in a fermentation process, which directly produces collagen.
+In the meantime, a specific yeast strain is fed with sugar in a fermentation process, which directly produces protein.

-The benefit: Whereas traditional leather production processes are designed to re-move all substances that do not consist of collagen from the animal skin, Modern Meadow produces the collagen directly.
+The benefit: Whereas traditional leather production processes are designed to remove all substances that do not consist of collagen from the animal skin, Modern Meadow produces the collagen directly.
 The raw material can then be used in the same way known for cow hides in the leather industry – which is why it is possible to revert to previous processing techniques – only without animals.
-In April, the company closed its third round of financing with an investment volume of USD 130 million.
-The material is still in the development phase and is not yet available to designers or end consumers.
+Today, their Bio-Alloy consisting of their proprietary protein and biopolymer is used in materials as a coating or together with synthetics, which makes the material not 100% bio-based.
+Pact, formerly known as Hide Biotech, is also using collagen as a building block.
+However, after they announced last year to develop vegan materials with cow collagen, they now switched plans and use collagen from fish farming, which makes the material not animal friendly.

 Along with the mono-materials discussed in more detail in this article, there are a variety of coated materials that are used instead of animal leather.
 These are materials that consist of a carrier such as cotton and one or more coatings.
 You can find all the information about materials such as apple leather, cactus leather or pineapple leather in our second part of the Vegan Leather Guide.